antonajp/ai4joy/docs/improv-olympics-gcp-deployment-prd.md

 ## 1. Overview

 Improv Olympics is an AI-powered "Social Gym" that enables users to practice improvisational comedy skills through multi-agent interactions.
 This PRD defines requirements for deploying the application to Google Cloud Platform (GCP), making it accessible via ai4joy.org for a pilot launch targeting 10-50 early adopters.
-The deployment will establish production infrastructure for a freemium business model, starting with anonymous text-based sessions and architected for future OAuth integration and premium features.
+The deployment will establish production infrastructure with OAuth-based authentication as MVP to control usage and prevent cost abuse from anonymous access to LLM-powered services.

 ---